slack-ruby/slack-ruby-client/README.md

 ### Search for a User

 Constructs an in-memory index of users and searches it.
+If you want to use this functionality, add the [picky](https://github.com/floere/picky) gem to your project's Gemfile.

 ```ruby
 client.users_search(user: 'dblock')